aws-samples/serverless-data-analytics/Lab3/README.md

    > For this workshop, we are only working on the yellow dataset.
 Feel free to run through these steps to also convert the green and FHV dataset.

    xii.
-For S3 path where script is stored, click on the Folder icon and choose an S3 bucket specific for this workshop. if you have not created one, navigate to your S3 page [here](https://s3.console.aws.amazon.com/s3/home) and follow [these](http://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) instructions to create a new S3 bucket.
-In the newly created bucket, create 2 sub-folders **tmp** and **target** which will be used for this workshop.
-Choose the newly created S3 bucket via the Folder icon.
+For S3 path where script is stored, click on the Folder icon and choose the S3 bucket created at the beginning of this workshop. **Choose the newly created S3 bucket via the Folder icon**.

    xiii.
-For Temporary directory, choose the tmp folder previously created and click **Next**.
+For Temporary directory, choose the tmp folder created at the beginning of this workshop. **Choose the S3 bucket via the Folder icon** and click **Next**.

    > Ensure the temporary bucket is already created/available in your S3 bucket.